CartoDB/documentation/app/content/data-observatory/overview/terminology.md

 ### Spatial Data Catalog

 The Spatial Data Catalog is a listing of every dataset that is available for subscription via CARTO’s Data Observatory, including both public and premium data.
-In the Catalog you'll find, among others, a description of every dataset, its provider, the available countries with data coverage, the spatial and temporal aggregations of the data, the update frequency, the data dictionary (layout), a 10-row sample of the dataset and a preview map.
+In the Catalog you will find, among others, a description of every dataset, its provider, the available countries with data coverage, the spatial and temporal aggregations of the data, the update frequency, the data dictionary (layout), a 10-row sample of the dataset and a preview map.

-You'll find the Spatial Data Catalog in the Data section of your CARTO dashboard.
+You will find the Spatial Data Catalog in the Data section of your CARTO dashboard.
 From there, you can subscribe to public datasets, request subscriptions to premium datasets and access data samples.
-Please visit the Guides section for more details on how to perform each of these actions.
+Please visit the [Guides section](../../guides) for more details on how to perform each of these actions.

 ![Spatial Data Catalog](/img/data-observatory/spatial-data-catalog.png)